groveld/groveld.github.io/_posts/2015/2015-01-09-use-gitolite-to-control-access-to-a-git-server.md

 Log into your Debian server with your regular user account.

-We will be installing git from Debian's default repositories:
+We will be installing Git from Debian's default repositories:

 ```shell
 sudo apt-get install git-core
 ```

-We now have git installed.
-We will want to configure a few things for git to operate properly.
+We now have Git installed.
+We will want to configure a few things for Git to operate properly.

 ## Install Gitolite

-Now that we have git set up correctly, we can install gitolite to manage user access to our repositories.
+Now that we have Git set up correctly, we can install gitolite to manage user access to our repositories.

 Gitolite is also available in Debian's default repositories.
 Install it with this command: